csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ![image](https://github.com/csae-coders-corner/dyn-web-scrape/assets/64132992/7ea12515-b0dc-411b-a277-c3d9aa5c8815)

-We've found that the selector is ".classRadioButton" and we can also use trial-and-error to find that 'Cartels' is the fourth button in that class.
+Using SelectorGadget, we've found that the selector is ".classRadioButton" and we can also use trial-and-error to find that 'Cartels' is the fourth button in that class.
 The code below then `clicks' the button.

 ```